-The multiple-choice questions will cover mathematics, science, technology, humanities, the arts and social sciences.
+Multiple-choice questions cover mathematics, science, technology, humanities, the arts and social sciences.
 There will be 70 questions in this section, which will take about two hours to complete.
 You should attempt every question.
 Marks will not be deducted for incorrect answers.